Piece-Of-Schmidt/PaperReader/README.md

 ## Note

-- It is recommended to use meaningful file names for the pdf files you wish to get summarised.
-These file names are used as headlines in the PDF summary portfolio (and in Notion, if activated).
+- It is recommended to use meaningful file names for the pdf files you wish to get summarised, like "author (year) title" or "author et al. (year) title".
+- In theory, you can also use models different from the OpenAI model.
+The easiest way is probably to use a groq API key and select a free of charge model (like mixtral 8x22b).
+For the lack of a good open source TTS model, however, this integration is currently disabled.
+Check out the code to see where and how the necessary information (keys) can be integrated manually.
 - Ensure you have the necessary permissions to use and share the content of the PDFs you are processing.
 - Handle your API keys and email credentials securely.